Nonreciprocal Synchronization of Active Quantum Spins: Quantum model

 The bare part $H_0$ describes a frequency splitting $\delta$ between the spins of species $A$ and the spins of species $B$.
 The interaction part $H_\mathrm{inter}$ describes excitation exchanges with a purely imaginary amplitude, i.e., $V_-$ is real valued.
 We will later consider the more general case of complex $V_-$ (cf.~\cref{fig:explicit_mf}).
+As we will discuss in the following section, $H_\mathrm{inter}$ can be effectively implemented with chiral waveguides and results in antagonistic interactions.
 Besides coherent coupling, we include a second type of interspecies coupling of dissipative nature with real-valued strength $V_+$,

 where $\mathcal{D}[o_1,o_2]\rho = o_1\rho o_2^\dag - (o_2^\dag o_1 \rho + \rho o_2^\dag o_1 )/2$.
 Importantly, $V_+$ is allowed to take negative values.
-We also include dissipative intraspecies couplings with non-negative strength $V\ge0$
+We also include dissipative intraspecies couplings with non-negative strength $V\ge0$,